 Big tax filing services barely protect customer data

-Seven of the top eight tax filing software companies choose not to fully secure their email communication with customers, according to Global Cyber Alliance, a cyber security watchdog group — and only half are using the bare minimum of identity theft protection.
+A 2018 report from cybersecurity watchdog group Global Cyber Alliance revealed that 7 out of 8 of the top tax filing software companies chose not to fully secure their email communication with customers – and only half used the bare minimum of identity theft protection.

-Only Liberty Tax uses the highest identity theft protection available.
-The following are the seven other software companies, ranked by the level of cybersecurity to protect customer email communication.
+Only Liberty Tax was found using the highest identity theft protection available.
+The following are the seven other software companies, ranked by the level of cybersecurity to protect customer email communication:

 Use the bare minimum identity theft protection